ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 After the Dawn of Ashes First Edition print run had finished, the developers noticed that two of the cards had erroneously been printed with the set prefixed "DOA" instead of "DOA 1st".

-"DOA" (Dawn of Ashes) without the "1st", was originally intended to be the set prefix for the <span class="dead-link">[Alter Edition](/DOA-Alter_(set))</span> version of the set.
+"DOA" (Dawn of Ashes) without the "1st", was originally intended to be the set prefix for the [Alter Edition](/DOA-Alter_(set)) version of the set.
 However following this discovery the Grand Archive developers decided to modify all Alter Edition cards to use "DOA Alter" as their set prefix instead to avoid confusion.

 The cards affected by this error are [Juggle Knives (EN-095)](https://index.gatcg.com/edition/juggle-knives-doa1e) and [Restorative Slash (EN-185)](https://index.gatcg.com/edition/restorative-slash-doa1e).